Eric Djemba-Djemba: Chennaiyin FC

-In October 2014, Djemba-Djemba signed a short-term deal with Indian Super League club Chennaiyin FC.
+In October 2014, Djemba-Djemba signed a short-term deal with Indian Super League club Chennaiyin.

 Later career

-In February 2015, Djemba-Djemba signed for Indonesian Super League club then legally known as Persebaya Bhayangkara.
+In February 2015, Djemba-Djemba signed for Indonesian Super League club Persebaya ISL/Surabaya United now legally known as Bhayangkara FC.
 Before he could make a debut, the league was cancelled following FIFA's sanction on Indonesia for governmental intervention.

 In 2016 Djemba-Djemba joined French fifth-tier club Châteaubriant.

 In September 2021, he announced his retirement from playing professional football.

 International career

-Djemba-Djemba was a member of the Cameroon team that won the 2002 African Nations Cup and finished as runners-up to France at the 2003 FIFA Confederations Cup.
-While in the Confederations Cup, Djemba-Djemba revealed that he was the last person to have a conversation with Marc-Vivien Foé before Foé collapsed on the pitch and later died in the hospital.
-He also appeared at the 2002 World Cup.
+Djemba-Djemba was a member of the Cameroon national team that won the 2002 African Nations Cup and finished as runners-up to France at the 2003 FIFA Confederations Cup.
+While in the Confederations Cup, Djemba-Djemba stated that he was the last person to have a conversation with Marc-Vivien Foé before Foé collapsed on the pitch and later died in the hospital.
+He also appeared at the 2002 FIFA World Cup.
 However, Djemba-Djemba was not included for the 2010 FIFA World Cup, due to managerial differences.
 Despite his attempt to make the Cameroon squad for the 2014 World Cup, Djemba-Djemba was not included in the 28-man provisional World Cup squad and thus missing out on the World Cup under the management of Volker Finke.

 Personal life

 Djemba-Djemba was born in Douala, Cameroon.
+He holds Cameroonian and French nationalities.
+He acquired French nationality by naturalization on 17 October 2001.

 He was declared bankrupt following his move from Manchester United to Aston Villa in 2007.

 Djemba-Djemba was married and fathered four children before being divorced.
 He is a Christian.